Child Welfare Services.

 The Developmental Disabilities Administration (DDA) of the Department of Social and Health Services (DSHS) assists individuals with developmental disabilities and their families to obtain services and support based on individual preferences, capabilities, and needs.
 While some DDA clients live in residential habilitation centers, an institutional setting, most clients live in the community.

-Home and Community Based Services Medicaid waivers (waiver services) allow clients who live in community settings to receive optional services at the same level as they would receive in an institutional setting.
+Home and Community Based Services Medicaid waivers (waiver services) are designed to allow clients who live in community settings to receive optional services at the same level as they would receive in an institutional setting.
 The DDA offers services under five waivers: Core, Basic Plus, Community Protection Program, Individual and Family Services, and Children's Intensive In-Home Behavior Supports (CIIBS).
 The waiver services provided to DDA clients are designed to promote everyday activities, routines, and relationships, and may include services targeted at community integration, support services provided by contracted professionals, caregiving, and equipment, supplies, and other specialized services.
 To be eligible for waiver services, the individual must meet certain criteria, including:

 The CIIBS waiver supports youth with challenging behaviors.
 In addition to other waiver eligibility criteria, to be eligible for CIIBS services, a child must: